North Carolina Personal Injury And Wrongful Death Attorneys

 Legal Options When A Loved One Dies Due To An Accident

 The personal representative – also called an executor or administrator – of the deceased person’s estate is usually the person who will file a wrongful death claim in North Carolina.
-If someone is not listed in the deceased’s will, one could be appointed by the court.
+If one is not listed in the deceased’s will, one could be appointed by the court.
 The personal representative acts on behalf of the beneficiaries of the deceased person, which can include:

-• Surviving spouse
+- Surviving spouse

-• Children
+- Children

-• Parents
+- Parents

-• Other dependent relatives
+- Other dependent relatives

 A wrongful death claim following a fatal accident pursues damages for losses such as medical expenses, funeral expenses, loss of income, loss of companionship, and pain and suffering of the deceased before death.